chbrown/justext/README.md

 # jusText

+You probably want miso-belica's [jusText](https://github.com/miso-belica/jusText), which is far better maintained than this repository.

+---

+## Overview

 This is a slight patching of the original repository from [googlecode](http://code.google.com/p/justext/).

 The original author is [Jan Pomikalek](mailto:jan.pomikalek@gmail.com), and the site is: [code.google.com/p/justext/](http://code.google.com/p/justext/).
 However, I was having trouble sending his code unicode directly (it seems it assumes it always gets non-unicode), which wasn't working for my application.